Laidout/laxkit/README.md

 There is copius documentation of the source accessible through doxygen by running 'make docs'.

-Another currently unimplemented goal of the Laxkit is to provide an interface kit supporting multi-pointer, multi-keyboard, and multi-touch surfaces.
+Another currently partially implemented goal of the Laxkit is to provide an interface kit supporting multi-pointer, multi-keyboard, and multi-touch surfaces.
-See MPX: Multi-Pointer-X, an xorg associated work in progress, and also http://www.nuigroup.com for information about that sort of thing.

 COMPILING